Skip to content

 Engagement isn’t just about comments.
 It includes mentions, direct messages, and tagged posts too.
 If you’re not tracking these, you could be missing key opportunities to connect with your audience.

-SocialBee helps you stay on top of every interaction by monitoring brand mentions, tracking comments across multiple platforms, and keeping DMs organized in one place.
+SocialBee helps you track brand mentions, monitor comments across major social media platforms, and keep DMs organized in one place.
 By staying responsive and proactive, you can turn engagement into real community growth.

 SocialBee's engage board with streams